50 Years – Has Anything Changed?

 Although her statement wasn’t considered politically incorrect at the time, even insensitive, I knew something about those words was wrong.
 I didn’t dare question her.
 After all, I was only a child and those were the days we children were to be “seen but not heard.”

-It was a steamy September evening in Mobile, Alabama, 1969.
-I was entering my senior year in high school.
+It was a steamy August evening in Mobile, Alabama, 1969.
+I was about to enter my senior year in high school.
 Busing had been mandated by the government.
 Zoning lines had been re-drawn.
 For a year lawyers had lobbed appeals at the courts, trying their best to clog up the implementation of this country’s biggest social revolution.

 Like most teens about to embark on their senior year, I remember feeling somewhat unsettled about life in general.
 Rumor had it that my neighborhood had been sliced in half because of the new laws.
 One side would remain at Murphy High School.
 Our side would be redistricted to Davidson.
 But honestly, I didn’t put much stock in it.
 I was much more stressed about earning enough babysitting money to buy the $19 Ladybug dress I wanted for my first day as a senior.